-The Advanced Alternative Payment Model (AAPM) offers physicians incentives to provide high-quality, cost-effective care and move away from the fee-for-service (FFS) model.
-The other track created under MACRA is the Merit-based Incentive Payment System (MIPS) track.
+Advanced Alternative Payment Models (AAPMs) offer physicians incentives to provide high-quality, cost-effective care and move away from the fee-for-service (FFS) model.
+The other QPP participation option is the Merit-based Incentive Payment System (MIPS) track.

 AAPMs available for primary care include:

 For the 2023 performance period, an AAPM entity must do one of the following for all its eligible clinicians to be qualifying participants (QPs):

 Eligible clinicians that are not considered QPs can be considered partial QPs if the AAPM entity meets at least one of the following thresholds:

 QPs will be excluded from the MIPS reporting requirements.
 Partial QPs can opt to participate in MIPS.
 Partial QPs who elect to participate in MIPS must report through Traditional MIPS or the APM Performance Pathway (APP).